Genusbiz/docs/developers/installation-and-configuration/install-genus-apps-for-web.md

 ---

 # Installing Genus Apps for Web
+When installing Genus Apps for Web some configuration must be selected in the wizard.

-1. Select installation folder
+1. Select installation folder.
+If Genus Apps for Web already is installed, this will
-2. Select configuration method
+2. Select configuration method.
+There are two possible configuration methods:
   * Enter settings manually
+    * Application name - Name of application
-    * Application name, server url and authentication type
+    * Application server url - url to the application server including protocol and dataset
+    * Authentication type:
+      * Anonymous
+      * Federated (for IDPorten)
+      * Genus (for Genus Native authentication)
+      * AD (Active Directory)
+      * SSO AD
+      * Active Directory also enables a choice for Domain to be attached to username when logging in.
+This is not required.
+    * Sign-in screen settings
+      * Default language on sign in screen
+      * User settings:
+       * Allow reset password
+       * Allow remember user
-    * Sign in settings (language, color, settings)
+      * Color settings for loader bar
+      * Settings for reset password url, help url for login and Google Analytics ID.
+These are not required.
   * Import configuration file
-    * Select file path to exisiting file
+    * Select file path to exisiting file from previously installed version
 3. Install

 # Special configurations for Genus Apps for Web